unfoldingWord-dev/translationRecorder-Info/docs/editing.rst

 Tap on one of the three stars to rate.

 •	The star on the left for a 1-star rating – meaning this is a good recording.
-The star turns red
+The star turns red.
 •	The middle star for a 2-star rating – meaning this is a better recording.
 The stars turn yellow.
 •	The star on the right for a 3-star rating – meaning this is an excellent recording.
 The stars turn green.